HACManchester/Tools.Ender6.Klipper/docs/content/printer/hardware/Overview.md

 The printer is a Ender6 however it's been modified for use with klipper

   * It's using a Rpi3
-  * It's using a BigTreeTech
+  * It's using a BTT SKR Mini E3 V3.0
-  * TODO Unknown board
   * TODO Hotend identify
+  * All the parts on the bottom are attached via magnets

 ## Underneath